-- Location: 250 miles SW of Tampa, Florida
+- Location: 190 miles SW of Tampa, Florida

-- Maximum Sustained Winds: 155 mph, Category 4
+- Maximum Sustained Winds: 145 mph, Category 4

-- Current Movement: NE at 16 mph
+- Current Movement: NE at 17 mph

-A northeastward motion is expected through today.
-A turn toward the eastnortheast and east is expected on Thursday and Friday.
-On the forecast track, the center of Milton will move across the eastern Gulf of Mexico today, make landfall along the West-Central Florida Coast late tonight or early Thursday morning, and move off the Florida East Coast over the western Atlantic Ocean Thursday afternoon.
-Milton is expected to remain an extremely dangerous major hurricane when it reaches the west-central coast of Florida tonight.
+A northeastward motion with some decrease in forward speed is expected through this evening.
+A turn toward the east-northeast and east is expected on Thursday and Friday.
+On the forecast track, the center of Milton will move across the eastern Gulf of Mexico today, make landfall along the west-central coast of Florida tonight and move off the east coast of Florida over the western Atlantic Ocean Thursday.
+Milton is expected to remain an extremely dangerous major hurricane when it reaches the west-central coast of Florida tonight, and remain at hurricane strength while it moves across the Florida Peninsula through Thursday.
+Gradual weakening is forecast while Milton moves eastward the western Atlantic, and it is likely to become an extratropical storm by early Friday.